Juniper/py-junos-eznc/README.md

 Move to the local directory which contains your script(s) and run the container

-`docker run -it --rm --name pyez juniper/pyez sh`
+`docker run -it --rm --name -v $PWD:/scripts pyez juniper/pyez sh`

 Your local scripts will be mounted to /scripts in the container